iamKushagra/PocketTube-Frontend/README.md

 ## Introduction 📌

 With this Web Application, we aim to the host video and stream it with an easy-to-use lucid yet intuitive interface.
-We are trying to make something similar to Youtube (Online Streaming Platform)
+We are trying to make something similar to Youtube (Online Video Streaming WebApp)

 ## Technology Stack 🏁